laravel/vapor-docs/1.0/projects/deployments.md

 On subsequent deployments, only the assets that have changed will be uploaded to S3, while unchanged assets will be copied over from the previous deployment.

-### Assets On JavaScript
+### Referencing Assets From JavaScript

-If you are referencing your project's public assets in your JavaScript code, you may use Vapor's NPM package that includes a `Vapor.asset` helper that will behave like Laravel's `asset` helper but on the client-side.
+If you are referencing your project's public assets in your JavaScript code, you may generate URLs to these assets using Vapor's NPM package.
+This package includes a `Vapor.asset` helper that will behave like Laravel's `asset` helper but on the client.
 To get started, install the `laravel-vapor` NPM package:

 ```bash
 npm install --save-dev laravel-vapor